Jaclo Faucets Review & Rating Updated: May 24, 2025

 This Company In Brief

-Jaclo is a brand of decorative plumbing hardware, including faucets, distributed by Durst Corporation of New Jersey which has trademarked the Jaclo name.
+Jaclo is a brand of decorative plumbing hardware, including faucets, distributed by Durst Corporation of New Jersey, which has trademarked the Jaclo name.

-The faucets are assembled by Durst in New Jersey from components and parts sourced primarily in Asia.
+Durst assembles the faucets in New Jersey from components and parts sourced primarily in Asia.

 The company offers 35 finishes and up to seven handle styles for each faucet.